Soccer great Pele in intensive care, condition improving - hospital

 Earlier on Thursday, Pele was moved to a special care unit at the hospital, suffering what the hospital called "clinical instability."
 It did not provide details.

-After that move, Jose Fornos Rodrigues, the former player's personal aide, told Reuters that Pele had been moved primarily to protect his privacy.
+After that move, Jose Fornos Rodrigues, the former player's personal aide, told Reuters that Pele was "completely fine" and had been moved primarily to protect his privacy.

 "He was uncomfortable with so many people coming.
 It'll be quieter now," Rodrigues said.